Essential Oil Safety Tips

 - Essential oils and photosensitivity – Avoid using citrus essential oil topically (on the skin) before going in the sun.
 Allow at least 12 hours from the time of application before exposure to sun to avoid possible adverse reactions.

 - Internal use – Use caution and less is more approach with internal use of essential oils.
 I only recommend doTERRA oils for internal usage because most essential oils on the market are not pure enough for internal use.
 The doTERRA oils that are ok for internal use will have supplemental facts printed on the bottle but use caution if pregnant or you have medical concerns.
-Not all essential oils can be taken internally regardless of the brand such as Wintergreen, Birch etc. The general rule of thumb is start with 1 drop and take it in 4 oz of liquid or in a doTERRA vegetable capsule.
+Not all essential oils can be taken internally regardless of the brand such as Wintergreen, Birch etc. The general rule of thumb is start with 1 drop and take it in 4 oz of liquid or in a doTERRA vegetable capsule preferably with food.
 Certain essential oils shouldn’t be used longer than 10 days in a row internally, for example oregano is one of those oils.
 Avoid using frankincense internally if you have blood clotting issues.
 Always check with your doctor if you have existing medical concerns prior to taking essential oils internally.
 If you have any questions on internal use of essential oils, please don’t hesitate to contact me.

 - Diffusing – use about 2-6 drops of essential oil depending on the size of the room.
 Diffuse around 30-45 minutes at a time.
 Use caution if diffusing essential oils for prolonged periods of time such as thyme, clove, cinnamon bark and lemongrass because they can irritate the mucous membranes.
 Use an essential oil diffuser that has a timer or auto-shut off when the water runs out.